fivdi/onoff/README.md

 # onoff

-GPIO access and interrupt detection with **io.js** or **Node.js** on Linux boards like the BeagleBone, BeagleBone Black, Raspberry Pi, or Raspberry Pi 2.
+GPIO access and interrupt detection with **Node.js** on Linux boards like the Raspberry Pi Zero, 1, 2, or 3, BeagleBone, or BeagleBone Black.

 ## Installation

     $ npm install onoff

-If you're using io.js v3 or Node.js v4 or higher and seeing lots of compile errors when installing onoff, it's very likely that gcc/g++ 4.8 or higher are not installed.
+If you're using Node.js v4 or higher and seeing lots of compile errors when installing onoff, it's very likely that gcc/g++ 4.8 or higher are not installed.
 See
 [Node.js v4 and native addons](https://github.com/fivdi/onoff/wiki/Node.js-v4-and-native-addons)
 for details.